richelbilderbeek/bevy_tdd_book/definition.md

 # Definitions

+These definitions assume you know Rust.

-Please help me improve these definitions!
+Please help me improve these definitions, especially with references to the literature.

 Term     |Definition
 ---------|-------------------------------------------------